• Skip to primary navigation

 DERBY RECORD A MIXED ONE

-Chart Showing the Position of the Futurity Trophy Stakes Winners in the Epsom Derby Between 1980 and 2022
+Chart Showing the Position of the Futurity Trophy Stakes Winners in the Epsom Derby Between 1980 and 2024

 MARCEL BREAK FAVOURITE’S FIRM GRIP

 Prior to the 2015 renewal of this race, favourites had secured victory for six years running, with the largest priced winner in this time Kingston Hill at 7/2.
 Having not competed above Class 4 previously, few fancied Marcel to break the favourites’ dominance but the much unfancied horse did just that.
 Setting off at 33/1, the bay colt sat rock bottom of the betting but finished strongly to hold off Johannes Vermeer in second place.
-The shock result remains the only recent exception to the rule however with four favourites winning in the seven races since.
+The shock result remains the only recent exception to the rule however with five favourites winning in the eight races since.
 Not the most profitable race for the punters but an often easy one to call at least.

-Chart Showing the Start Prices of the Futurity Trophy Stakes Winners Between 1990 and 2022
+Chart Showing the Start Prices of the Futurity Trophy Stakes Winners Between 1990 and 2023

 CECIL’S FINEST RACE